kandeel679/Rent_management_system/README.md

 - JavaFX for the user interface
 - SQLite for database management
-- Flask for the server-side application
+- Flask for the server-side application(RESTful APIs)
 - scikit-learn for Machine learning and price prediction

 ## Contributors